Why We Arrive An Hour Early For Weddings

 What We Like To Do When We Arrive Early

-- Help set up. – When we got married, we set up the night before.
+2. Help set up. – When we got married, we set up the night before.
 We recruited every family member and friend that we could.
 And the morning of we had 10-15 people tasked with different things.
 Someone on a wedding day could use an extra hand.
+Or two.
+(Just one of the many benefits of hiring a husband and wife wedding photographer team.)
 Even if it’s just setting down napkins or blowing up balloons.

 Impacting and Strengthening Marriages